 Estimated reading time: 13 minutes

 Collaborative tech discovery is when your team discovers and tracks new tech together.
 Each of you does their own investigation and tracks new tech in their area of interest.
 Then you compare notes and get suggestions from each other.
 And this is where you may realize that your team is collecting more data than you can effectively sort through.
-That’s why we built Mergeflow Teams, so you can worry less about information management and processes, and instead get back to actually using the insights that you discover.
+That’s why we built Collaborative Discovery, so you can worry less about information management and processes, and instead get back to actually using the insights that you discover.

 But before we get started, below is the outline for this article.